 CM: Exotic rocker with unforgettable intro riff.
 Keep recreational indulgences separate from your sober work ethic, kids.

-TG: Not too different in sound from “Distant Early Warning” below, but has more memorable instrumentation with Alex’s extended roils bubbling up monsters from the deep and Neil pounding the hell out of his kit.
-I like how the fast pulse of the keys alternates with the slower hand of Alex on guitar to create a rolling effect in the beginning and the verses.
+TG: Not too different in sound from “Distant Early Warning” below, but has more memorable instrumentation with Alex’s roils bubbling up monsters from the deep and Neil pounding the hell out of his kit.
+I like how the pulse of the keys alternates with the slower hand of Alex on guitar to create a rolling effect in the beginning and the verses.
 The chorus is bright musically while the lyrics are pessimistic.
-Plus, they have some deconstructionist fun at the end.
-Just a great composition, and it’s way down here at #44.
+A great composition, and it’s way down here at #44.

 When you get this far down in a list, do the numbers and places even matter any longer?
 I think they do, but they also don’t.
 Personally, I’d like for “Wheels” to be higher, but part of working with someone else involves compromise.
 Is “Bangkok” just a bit better than this song?
 Maybe.
 Is “Ghost Of A Chance” slightly less better than this song?
 Probably.
 Should we even include anything from Presto?
 Possibly.
 These are the kinds of questions we asked ourselves and each other while making this list.
 And, believe me, we had way too much fun doing it.

 CM: In keeping with the chance theme of Roll the Bones, Peart celebrates the improbable meeting of a soul mate.
-I love the chorus, where heavenly guitar chords portray a fortunate “state of grace.”
+I love the chorus, where heavenly guitar portrays a fortunate “state of grace.”
 Elsewhere on Bones, “Bravado” and “Where’s My Thing” were in the running.

-TG: You knew it was coming if you read this list in order.
-“I believe there’s a ghost of a chance we can find someone to love and make it last.”
+TG: “I believe there’s a ghost of a chance we can find someone to love and make it last.”
 That’s a great sentiment.
 What else is there to say?

 TG: While constructing this list, I put the following question to my co-author: Is “Ladder” more fun to play (on guitar or whatever) or more fun to listen to?
 I asked that question because I think he enjoys playing it while I only moderately enjoy listening to it.
 To me, it’s kind of like a Strangiato, Jr. However, other than one of my personal favorites below, I don’t know what else I would put in this place.
 And I do enjoy the live version on Exit Stage Left, so maybe I’m just picking nits and nicking pits at this point.